Johnadibe/rent-a-ride-app/README.md

 ```

 ### Run tests
-Run this command to run test
+Run this command to run a test
 ```sh
   npm test
 ```